Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Conclusion

 \section{Conclusion}

-In this paper, we optimize a biological-inspired SPN by a gradient-free GA as an energy-efficiency alternative to DRL.
-From a new perspective, we only tune synaptic connections instead of weights as in most previous methods, evolving ``elite'' sub-networks of the SPN to solve given tasks.
-Extensive experiments on several challenging robotic control tasks show that our method can achieve the performance level of mainstream DRL methods and shows significantly higher energy efficiency.
-Further analyses verify the superiority of connection tuning over weight tuning and the necessity of using GA to optimize SPN.
+In this paper, we propose a novel approach for optimizing a biologically-inspired SPN using a gradient-free GA as an energy-efficient alternative to DRL.
+Unlike previous methods that primarily focused on tuning synaptic weights, we adopt a new perspective of optimizing synaptic connections to evolve ``elite'' sub-networks of the SPN capable of solving complex tasks.
+Our extensive experiments on several challenging robotic control tasks demonstrate that our approach can achieve the performance level of mainstream DRL methods while significantly reducing energy consumption.
+Moreover, our analyses confirm the superiority of connection tuning over weight tuning and the necessity of using GA to optimize SPN.